EvSecDev/SCMP/README.md

 If you were in `/etc/` and wanted to move up one directory, you'd type this and press enter:

 `hostname:/# Type your selections: c0`

+If you were in `/` and wanted to recursively download all files in directory `/opt`, you'd type this and press enter:

+`hostname:/# Type your selections: 13r`

 The shortcuts will be listed below every directory so you won't need to remember them.
 You can type as many or as little options as you wish in any order, they will all be added.